FRONT & BACK BOLEOS

 Boleo or Voleo, but not bolero

 Boleo derives from the Spanish verb BOLEAR, to throw.
-It comes from the tool called LARIAT that gauchos used to capture the animals.
-It is a set of 3 various lengths ropes weighted at the free end and tied together.
-Thrown sideways it wraps around the target capturing it.
+It comes from a tool called LARIAT, which gauchos used to capture animals.
+It is a set of 3 ropes of various lengths, weighted at the free end, and tied together.
+Thrown sideways, it wraps around the target, capturing it.

 Directional and Contra Boloes

-Boleo is activated by reversing a pivot causing the dancer’s leg to swing out and return, similar to whipping motion.
-Axis of the Follower is extremely important.
+Boleo is activated by reversing a pivot, causing the dancer’s leg to swing out and return, similar to a whipping motion.
+Axis of the Follower is essential.
 Since one leg is flying, the standing one shall be firmly on the ground with no balance issues.

-Depending on musical interpretation and specific effect we wish to achieve the accent of the boleo, its culmination, can come on the beat or off the beat.
+Depending on musical interpretation and the specific effect we wish to achieve, the accent of the boleo, its culmination, can come on the beat or off the beat.
 Each lead has its own characteristics - directional boleo or contra boleo.